 Coulomb’s law:

-• Coulomb’s law states that the force of attraction or repulsion between two charges is directly proportional to the product of charges and inversely proportional to the square distance between the charges.
+Coulomb’s law states that the force of attraction or repulsion between two charges is directly proportional to the product of charges and inversely proportional to the square of the distance between the charges.

-• Let us consider two charges having magnitude Q1 and Q2, Which are separated by a distance of d meters as shown below in diagrams
+Let us consider two charges having magnitudes Q1 and Q2, which are separated by a distance of d meters, as shown below in diagrams

 F ∝ Q1 *Q2 …………………………(1)